Things to do

 - The Thornborough Henges - 4 miles.
 Thornborough.
 Known as The Stone Henge of the North.

-- Ripon – 5 miles away and we believe is the oldest and smallest city in England.
+- Ripon – 5 miles away and we believe is the oldest and the 4th smallest city in England.

 - Ripon Cathedral - with over 1300 Years of History.
 Lewis Carroll was a regular visitor to Ripon during his father's time as the cathedral's canon in residence and legend has it that the inspiration for Alice's Adventures in Wonderland came from the carvings in Ripon Cathedral.